How Financial Need is Determined

 Your student expense budget (i.e., cost of attendance) will be determined by each individual institution.
 At UC Davis you will be given a single-student budget regardless of your marital or family status.
 A calculation of your resources is done based upon the application information you provide to the school.
 You will have a calculated student contribution (SC).

-Calculations of the SC and PC will be based upon current assets and base-year income (e.g., 2015 calendar year for the 2016-2017 school year).
+Calculations of the SC and PC will be based upon current assets and prior-prior year income (e.g., 2021 calendar year for the 2023-2024 school year).
 The treatment of assets and base-year income is liberal for those of you who are married with children or are single parents.
 This liberal treatment — which results in a substantially reduced resource contribution — tries to offset the reduction in need that results from not recognizing spousal and dependent expenses in the student budget.
 There are situations where the standard calculation of financial need will not yield a realistic result:

-These types of situations might suggest you talk with staff at the financial aid office at the school you plan to attend.
+These types of situations might suggest you speak with a staff member at the UC Davis Financial Aid Office.
 They have the legal authority to make reasonable changes to your budget and resource calculations.